benjajaja/civtrade/Reddit post.md

 - Added an API!

+- Found and squashed a bug that caused the database to be queried once per offer every time the index page loaded, load times should be noticably faster now

 - Fixed the last remaining SQLi-possible area, I don't know how I missed it the first time but they should all be gone now

 - Fixed a few XSS areas, they *should* be removed entirely.